 Take the case of the protagonist who has to present some papers in the court so that the antagonist doesn’t get it his way.
 Unluckily, the civil servant working there doesn’t help her at all.
 She has nothing to do with the antagonist, but stops the protagonist from reaching her goal.

-This secondary character’s role is very important.
-He appears briefly in the story, but his intervention is decisive, because he is the one who either gives the protagonist the little push he needs in order to carry on or offers him the key to solve a problem, find the courage he lacks, etc.
+This secondary character’s role is crucial.
+He appears briefly in the story, but his intervention is decisive, because he is the one who either gives the protagonist the little push he needs to carry on or offers him the key to solve a problem, find the courage he lacks, etc.

 This type of character appears in many literary works.
 He is the one in charge of protecting something (generally, a thing related with the protagonist’s goal), and behaves like an obstacle that must be overcome.

 This secondary role can strengthen your story.
-He is represented by Yoda in “Star Wars”, or by Abate Faria in “The Count of Monte Cristo”.
-He is the one who guides the hero in order to prepare him for the final battle in which he will have to fight for what he wants.
+He is represented by Yoda in “Star Wars,” or by Abate Faria in “The Count of Monte Cristo.”
+He is the one who guides the hero to prepare him for the final battle in which he will have to fight for what he wants.
 Sometimes, the mentor can also be an impact character whom the protagonist asks for advice.

 This type of character doesn’t believe in the protagonist’s objectives and is convinced of his defeat.
 Skeptics are opposed to sidekicks: they do not stand in the protagonist’s way, but they try to demoralize him.